stoplightio/spectral/README.md

 No problem!
 A hosted version of Spectral is embedded in the Stoplight platform.
 Use the intuitive [Style Guide Editor](https://meta.stoplight.io/docs/platform/71b92b2b5e388-style-guide-overview) to create your own rules, targets, and functions.
 Sign up for a free account [here](https://stoplight.io/?utm_source=github&utm_medium=spectral&utm_campaign=readme).

-### What is the difference between Spectral and Speccy
+### What's the difference between Spectral and Speccy

 [Speccy](https://github.com/wework/speccy) was a great inspiration for Spectral, but has since been abandoned by its maintainers.
 It was designed to work only with OpenAPI v3.
 Spectral can apply rules to _any_ JSON/YAML object (including OpenAPI v2/v3 and AsyncAPI), so you could use this for standardizing Kubernetes manifests or anything else.

 ## ⚙️ Integrations

 - [GitHub Action](https://github.com/stoplightio/spectral-action) - lints documents in your repo, built by [Vincenzo Chianese](https://github.com/XVincentX/).
-- [Jetbrains Plugin](https://plugins.jetbrains.com/plugin/18520-spectral), Automatic linting of your OpenAPI specifications and highlighting in your editor.
+- [Jetbrains Plugin](https://plugins.jetbrains.com/plugin/18520-spectral) - Automatic linting of your OpenAPI specifications and highlighting in your editor.
 - [Stoplight Studio](https://stoplight.io/studio?utm_source=github&utm_medium=spectral&utm_campaign=readme) - Uses Spectral to validate and lint OpenAPI documents.
-- [VS Code Spectral](https://marketplace.visualstudio.com/items?itemName=stoplight.spectral), all the power of Spectral without leaving VS Code.
+- [VS Code Spectral Extension](https://marketplace.visualstudio.com/items?itemName=stoplight.spectral) - All the power of Spectral without leaving VS Code.

 ## 🏁 Help Others Utilize Spectral